 How did the Khmer Ceramics project begin?

 Two years after my first visit, I returned to Cambodia and with a couple of enthusiastic Khmer potters I established a small ceramics centre in Siem Reap, close to the temples of Angkor.
 In the following years, I focused on implementing traditional handmade Khmer ceramics techniques and after researching ancient kiln-building techniques I constructed a single wood-fired kiln and used natural wood ash glazes.
-I worked with local potters and sought to assist the local community, particularly through training programmes and the diffusion of artistic knowledge.
+I worked with local potters and sought to assist the local community, particularly through training sessions and the diffusion of artistic knowledge.

-In 2006 I founded the National Centre for Khmer Ceramic Revival (NCKCR), a non-profit, non-governmental organisation with the aim of revitalising the Cambodian ceramics industry.
+In 2006 I founded the National Centre for Khmer Ceramic Revival (NCKCR), a non-profit, non-governmental organisation with the aim of revitalizing the Cambodian ceramics industry.
 I invited ceramic artists and experts to Siem Reap for a series of conferences.
 On the one hand, I wanted to help spread the word about Cambodian arts internationally and, on the other, I wanted local potters to be able to benefit from the knowledge of outside experts in the ceramics field, so as to help create a sustainable local industry.

 Why did you choose Siem Reap-Angkor as the location for the project?

-The temples of Angkor were the heart of the Khmer Empire and today they remain the cultural, spiritual and artistic heart of the country, so the nearby town of Siem Reap seemed like the natural choice to launch a project focused on cultural and artistic revitalisation.
+The temples of Angkor were the heart of the Khmer Empire and today they remain the cultural, spiritual and artistic heart of the country, so the nearby town of Siem Reap seemed like the natural choice to launch a project focused on cultural and artistic revitalization.

 Coincidentally, the oldest pottery wheel ever discovered in Cambodia was found in a village close to Angkor, one of many indications that in the past there had been a thriving ceramics industry in the area.
-In recent years, however, much of Cambodian pottery production had been centred on the city of Kampong Chhnang, 200 kilometres to the southeast, although much of what is produced there consists of functional low-fired items, things like basic cooking pots and barbecues, not traditional Khmer ceramics.
+In recent years, however, much of Cambodian pottery production had been centered on the city of Kampong Chhnang, 200 kilometers to the southeast, although much of what is produced there consists of functional low-fired items, things like basic cooking pots and barbecues, not traditional Khmer ceramics.

 In addition, Angkor, a UNESCO World Heritage site since 1992, attracts millions of visitors from around the world each year so Siem Reap is well positioned to act as a hub from which to spread knowledge about Cambodian arts around the world.
 But, besides tourism, there have typically been few other opportunities for employment for locals in Siem Reap, which lacks the industry of cities such as Phnom Penh.
 By launching the Khmer Ceramics project here, we were able to provide new job opportunities and training to local people, as well as have a local outlet for our ceramic products via the tourism sector in order to fund the continuity of the project.